quagliato/nodejs-health-check/README.md

 ## Instructions

-Copy the *config-example.json* file to *config.json* (or what other name you want to) and set it on index.js.
+Copy the *config-example.json* file to *config.json* (or what other name you want to) and set its path into the environment variable *CONFIG_FILE*.

 Inside the config file, you have to fill the SMTP info (host, port, user and pass) in two ways: